dojo/docs/dojox/gfx/utils/toJson.rst

 dojox.gfx.utils.toJson
 ======================

-:Status: Contributed, Draft
-:Version: 1.4
-:Author: Eugene Lazukin, Jared Jurkiewicz
+:Authors: Eugene Lazukin, Jared Jurkiewicz
 :Available: since V1.0

 .. contents::
   :depth: 2

-The *dojox.gfx.utils.toJson* is a helper function designed to serialize a dojox.gfx.Surface object into a JSON representation for sa variety of scenarios, such as sending it across the wire to save, using it to copy a surface, and so on.
+The *dojox.gfx.utils.toJson* is a helper function designed to serialize a dojox.gfx.Surface object into a JSON representation for a variety of scenarios, such as sending it across the wire to save, using it to copy a surface, and so on.
 The function itself is simple to use.

 =====
 Usage